TVR Tasmin: History

-The Tasmin was the first production car in the world to have both a bonded windscreen and also to incorporate the aerial in the rear screen heater element.
-As with all TVRs, the running gear was located in a tubular spaceframe steel chassis which was powder coated for extra corrosion resistance.
+As with all TVRs, the running gear was located in a tubular spaceframe steel chassis, which was powder coated for extra corrosion resistance.
 Much of the running gear was sourced from Fords of the period.
 The suspension and steering was sourced from the Ford Cortina, with TVR engineered trailing arms at the rear, similar to designs previously used on Lotus models including the early Esprit.
 Gearboxes were from the Cortina, Granada, and Sierra.
 Brakes were discs all round, with the front units from the Granada.
-The differential (and rear brakes) was from the Jaguar XJ-S. Ancillary components were sourced from a variety of mainstream manufacturers so it is possible to identify, for example, Ford Cortina external door handles; Triumph TR7 or Austin Metro internal handles; front side/indicator lamps by Lucas with those on later models taken from the Renault 12 and the Peugeot 505; rear lamp clusters from the Ford Capri, Rover SD1 or the Renault Fuego; boot lid hinges from the Hillman Imp and ex-Jaguar ashtrays (or on later cars the ashtray from the DeLorean DMC-12).
+The differential (and rear brakes) was from the Jaguar XJ-S. Ancillary components were sourced from a variety of mainstream manufacturers, so it is possible to identify, for example, Ford Cortina external door handles; Triumph TR7 or Austin Metro internal handles; front side/indicator lamps by Lucas with those on later models taken from the Renault 12 and the Peugeot 505; rear lamp clusters from the Ford Capri, Rover SD1 or the Renault Fuego; boot lid hinges from the Hillman Imp and ex-Jaguar ashtrays (or on later cars the ashtray from the DeLorean DMC-12).
 The radiator was taken variously from the Ford Granada Mk2 and the Range Rover; front brakes could be ex-Granada in solid- or vented-disc form or the 4-piston calipers from the BL Princess (also a 'wedge' shaped car).
 The steering column and its associated switchgear changed over the years too: starting with the TR7 and proceeding through the Rover SD1, very late cars used the installation from the Ford Granada Mk3.
 The handbrake mechanism was that used on the Lotus Esprit.
 The headlamp pods were powered by individual motors lifted from the TR7/ Esprit.
+The Tasmin also featured a bonded windscreen and incorporated the aerial in the rear screen heater element.
 The original wheel design was specific to the Tasmin, being produced by Telcast in Telford.
 Later cars sported wheels from various makers including OZ.
-The seats were made by Callow & Maddox Brothers in Coventry, who also supplied other British car makers, hence the Tasmin seats appear similar to those used elsewhere but are in fact vehicle-specific, having a narrow but long base bolster.
+The seats were made by Callow & Maddox Brothers in Coventry, who also supplied other British carmakers, hence the Tasmin seats appear similar to those used elsewhere but are in fact vehicle-specific, having a narrow but long base bolster.

 The engine was the Ford 2.8 Cologne V6 with Bosch fuel injection producing 160 bhp.
 An automatic gearbox was available, making it the first TVR to have this as an option.
 While the styling of the car was by Oliver Winterbottom who had previously styled the Lotus Elite S2.
 Beside the Cologne V6 engine the Tasmin was also available with a 2.0 litre Ford Pinto.
 This car, presented in late 1981, was called the Tasmin 200 and was an attempt to make a car cheaper than the standard Tasmin 280i.
 It was priced at under £10,000, but with an engine producing only about 100 bhp it wasn't a big success.
 Only 16 Tasmin 200 coupes and 45 convertibles were made in total.